 The beach is clean, and the sand is black in color.
 It is a bit crowded than other Konkan beaches but still gives you a personal place.
 It is a place to enjoy with your entire family.
 Kids will love the sea and also the water sports around this place.
 One can take up water sports like the Banana ride, parasailing, horse ride, biking, and camel rides.

 There are numerous food stalls on the beach.
 You can get to eat tasty bhel puri, sev, seafood and raw mango on the beach itself.
 You can also go through the small streets to savor other local Konkani dishes.
 The areas nearby are populated with plantations of coconuts, mangoes, jack fruit, and other coastal plants.
 There is also a dense cover of the forest around here.

 A lot of tourists have vouched are attracted to its serenity.
-There is ample parking place and hence you need not to worry about parking your vehicle.
+There is ample parking place and hence you need not worry about parking your vehicle.

-Major Attraction: Kolaba Fort – Places which promotes Alibag tourism and are the best places to visit nearby alibaug
+Major Attraction: Kolaba Fort – Places which promotes Alibag tourism and are the Best Places to visit in Alibaug

 The Kolaba fort is visible from the beach itself.
 It is just 1 or 2 km away from the beach.
 Some people just start walking from the beach to the fort during low tides.
 Of course, it is better to go by boat during high tide.

 Kolaba fort was built by Shivaji to develop it as one of his important naval stations in 1662.
 In 1713 it changed hands and was received b the Koli King Kanhoji Raje Angre.
 In 1842 the British sold away from the wooden structures and auctioned off all the stone from this fort.